torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 has a driver for, the devices do not need to emulate real hardware.
 Most OSes today have built-in support for a number of "fake" devices used only under virtualization.
-User Mode Linux takes this concept to the ultimate extreme - there is not a single real device in sight.
+User Mode GNU/Linux takes this concept to the ultimate extreme - there is not a single real device in sight.
 It is 100% artificial or if we use the correct term 100% paravirtual.
 All UML devices are abstract concepts which map onto something provided by the host - files, sockets,